zef-dev/convoworks-wp/readme.txt

 * `convo-wp-core` package added – WP specific components for reading posts in the loop manner

 == Installation ==

+If you are new with the Alexa, we strolgy suggest to check the [Alexa skills basics](https://convoworks.com/docs/publishers/basics/alexa-skills-basics/) article.

 1. Download and activate 'Convoworks WP' from the 'Plugins' menu in your WordPress installation.
 2. Configure API access for Amazon Alexa at 'Convoworks WP/Settings'.
 Find more at [Amazon Alexa Configuration](https://convoworks.com/docs/publishers/platforms-configuration/amazon-alexa/)